dambergn-codefellows/snakes-cafe/README.md

 - [ ]As a general rule at this time, you should have a test for valid, invalid, and edge case variants for every function that you define.
 There are exceptions.
 The exceptions are not the rule.

 ## Change Log

+### 2018-08-18
+- Handles errors for quantitys less than 1 and/or not a number.

 ### 2018-08-17
 - Modified README.md to reflect versioning.